rybakj/page_networks/README.md

 where "relevant" is a ranking (top = 1, bottom = 100) of pages labelled as relevant to a user journey, and similarly for "irrelevant" , and $ \sigma $ is a standard deviation.

 The original method achieves score of around 0, while the 2nd order RWs + PFPF metric achieves a score of 0.22 and Node2vec achieves the score of 0.24 (the latter two averaged over multiple initialisation and hyperparameter choices).
+As all three methods are random in nature, we average scores over 10 runs (for each hyperparameter choice).

-Crucially, the higher score rely on breadth-first search, that is on random walks exploring starting node's neighborhood first (the green arrows in the figure above).
+Crucially, the higher scores rely on breadth-first search, that is on random walks exploring starting node's neighborhood first (the green arrows in the figure above).
 We will make use of this observation when formulating unsupervised approaches combining node context and content.

 #### Shortcomings of context-based approaches

-It is widely recognised that methods such as Node2vec suffer from a number of drawbacks.
+It is widely recognised that methods such as Node2vec suffer from a number of drawbacks (see e.g. Hamilton, 2020).
 In our setting the most relevant one are:
 1. Methods are not applicable to unseen nodes: If the BigQuery is ran over a different time period (e.g. more recent), new webpages (i.e. new nodes) are likely to be present.
 The random-walk based approaches discussed here cannot calculate ranking for such new nodes and the whole procedure needs to be re-fitted.
 2. These methods don't consider node features, e.g. the content of webpages.
 The ranking is thus based purely on the node context, i.e. on the user movement between webpages.

 ### 4.2 Context and content-based approaches

-We now seek to combine both webpage context within the graph and content to create a ranking.
-We will do this using a framework of graph neural networks (GNNs).
+We now seek to combine both webpage context and content to create a ranking.
+For content, we use entities appearing on each webpage as node (webpage) features (see next section for more details).
+Given the node features, we use graph neural networks (GNNs) to combine node context and node features (content) in a single model.

 GNNs are based on an idea of message passing, where node features are updated to incorporate features of the neighboring nodes.
 Consider a simple directed graph in the figure below.